DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 also Internet regulations in Turkey, the presence of such a community may be seen as highly unusual.
-Unlike in other countries that compose other linguistic spheres, live webcam sex sites are entirely banned in Turkey together with other pornographic and “harmful” sites.
+Unlike in other countries that compose other linguistic spheres, live webcam sex sites are entirely banned in Turkey together with other pornographic and 'harmful' sites.
 Since 2007, the Telecommunication and Transmission Authority in Turkey has been able to impose bans on Internet sites without prior judicial approval, through an IP filtering system.
 This IP filtering system is installed on